dereknahman/ft-test/README.md

 ## Optional parts of the spec

-✅ == things I plan to do on my own
+✅ == things I plan to do
-----> == things I will need external guidance on

 Be responsive ✅
-Be accessible -----> ask charlie about this
+Be accessible
-Have pagination ----> what is this
+Have pagination
 Not be reliant on client-side frameworks (i.e. Angular, React) or libraries like jQuery ✅
 Built using Javascript and node.js ✅
-Uses Origami Components ----> look into this
+Uses Origami Components ✅
-Progressively enhanced -----> ask charlie about this
+Progressively enhanced
 Deployed on Heroku ✅
 Have a similar look and feel as the original site ✅
 Perform well over 3G networks